uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 For the purpose of the model definition, the Julia "DecisionTreeClassifier" model was used for the implementation of the DT.
 Given the limitations of the obtained DT results, a Random Forest (RF) model was implemented in order to evaluate if any increase in the model accuracy could be obtained.

 ### c) Convolutional Neural Network (CNN)

+As the first approach, the values by default have been kept constant while the maximum depth of the decision tree is altered from scenario to scenario to evaluate the changes in the result.

+### b) Random Forest

+For the purpose of the model definition, the Julia "DecisionTreeClassifier" model was used for the implementation of the DT.
+Given the limitations of the obtained DT results, a Random Forest (RF) model was implemented in order to evaluate if any increase in the model accuracy could be obtained.

+### c) Convolutional Neural Network (CNN)

+As it will be further discussed later, the first proposed model (Decision Tree) resulted in a limited accuracy (78%) on the training data using the full cleaned combined dataset.
+As a first estimation, this value could be seen as promising, however several issues could be immediately realized.
+In summary, “property damage”, the lowest severity crash type, dominates the dataset (also approximately 78% of the cases).
+Therefore, a simple model that only predicts “property damage”, independently of the entries, would have 78% accuracy.
+Alternative strategies were brainstormed in order to overcome the imbalanced data issue.
+Firstly, the DT models were re-trained using a database comprised of a sample of equal numbers of observations for the 3 different classes in the expected output vector.
+Other than that, the Random Forest (RF) approach was also ran for both datasets (full and reduced, equally sampled).

+The RF models are used to predict both categorical and continuous outputs.
+The background of the RF concept recalls for the presence of multiple classification trees, which partition the data using a sequence of binary splits on individual variables.
+The non-split nodes are called terminal nodes.
+Given the presence of multiple DTs, the RF models using the bagging method to build decision trees as parallel estimators, which are finally averaged to give rise to the mean predictive model.
+It should be noted that improved RF estimations can be obtained by taking into account uncorrelated and different between each other DTs, otherwise the final accuracy of RF and DT would be similar.
+In Julia, the so-called “RandomForestClassifier” object can be used to build a RF model.

 ## References {.page_break_before}